texfaq/texfaq.github.io/FAQ-marginparside.md

 problem: see
 ''[finding if you're on an odd or an even page](./FAQ-oddpage.html)''.

-The solution to the problem is for LaTeX to 'remember' which side of the page each `\marginpar` _should_ be on.
+The solution to the problem is for LaTeX to ''remember'' which side of the page each `\marginpar` _should_ be on.
 The [`mparhack`](http://ctan.org/pkg/mparhack) package does this, using label-like marks stored in the `aux` file; the [`memoir`](http://ctan.org/pkg/memoir) class does likewise.